Growing the red, green and black: table grape farmers work to overcome weather woes

 Until the harvest comes in, it remains difficult to determine whether the cold May and the resulting delays will have a significant impact on the price consumers pay at the register.

-John Harvey, vice president of marketing at Anthony Vineyards, said the damage from hail will have an effect.
+John Harley, vice president of marketing at Anthony Vineyards, said the damage from hail will have an effect.
 But only on those growers unlucky enough to be in the path of those storms.

 "It's not going to greatly diminish the overall crop," he said.
 "It will lighten the numbers, but yield will still be good overall.
 And quality looks to be good."